lewisicbyrd/MTA_Subway_Project/README.md

-This Program Uses Pandas to analyza MTA data also theres a powerpoint
+This Program Uses Pandas to analyza MTA subway and also theres a powerpoint